Emmanuel Genard

 We need Scientific Management (Taylorism) for AI coding agents.
 Specify-then-verify isn’t enough.
 Agents still decide how to implement the specification, which produces inconsistent results even with the best models.
 LLM-generated code that demands constant rework is a waste, even when the LLM does the rework.
 Scientific management can get high-quality output the first time.

 The core idea: managers study the work, break jobs into small tasks, identify the best method for each task, then train and supervise workers to follow that method.
-Terrible for humans.
-Perfect for AI.
+Sucks for humans.
+Great for AI.
 And we already do most of it.

 We encode best practices in frameworks.
 We break features into small tasks.
 And within a specific programming language, application framework, domain, codebase, and business stage, there is one best way to do something.